Recovery of Future Data via Convolution Nuclear Norm Minimization: Notations and Preliminaries

 \subsection{Convolution Matrix}

 Discrete convolution, which is probably the most fundamental concept in signal processing, plays an important role in this paper.
 Its definition---though mostly unique---has multiple variants, depending on which \emph{boundary condition} is used.
 What we consider in this paper is the \emph{circular convolution}, i.e., the convolution equipped with \emph{circulant boundary condition}~\cite{mamdouh:sip:2012}.
-Let's begin with the simple case of $n=1$, i.e., the circular convolution procedure of converting $X\in\mathbb{R}^m$ and $K\in\mathbb{R}^k$ ($k\leq{}m$) into $X\star{}K\in\mathbb{R}^m$:
+Let's begin with the simple case of $n=1$, i.e., the circular convolution procedure of converting $\mathbf{x}\in\mathbb{R}^m$ and $\mathbf{k}\in\mathbb{R}^k$ ($k\leq{}m$) into $\mathbf{x}\star{}\mathbf{k}\in\mathbb{R}^m$:

-where $\star$ denotes the convolution operator, and it is assumed that $[X]_{i-s} = [X]_{i-s+m}$ for $i\leq{}s$; this is the so-called circulant boundary condition.
-Note that we assume $k\leq{}m$ throughout this paper, and we call the smaller tensor $K$ as the \emph{kernel}.
+where $\star$ denotes the convolution operator, and it is assumed that $[\mathbf{x}]_{i-s} = [\mathbf{x}]_{i-s+m}$ for $i\leq{}s$; this is the so-called circulant boundary condition.
+Throughout this paper, we assume $k\leq{}m$ and refer to the smaller tensor $\mathbf{k}$ as the \emph{kernel}.
 In general, the convolution operator is linear and can be converted into matrix multiplication:

 where $\mathcal{A}_k(\cdot)$ is the \emph{convolution matrix} of a vector, and the subscript $k$ is put to remind the readers that the convolution matrix is always associated with a certain kernel size $k$.
-In the light of circular convolution, the convolution matrix of a vector $X=[x_1,\cdots,x_m]^T$ is a truncated circular matrix of size $m\times{}k$:
+In the light of circular convolution, the convolution matrix of a vector $\mathbf{x}=[x_1,\cdots,x_m]^T$ (i.e., $[\mathbf{x}]_{i}=x_i$) is a truncated circular matrix of size $m\times{}k$: